DylanParenzee/IBM-cybersecurity-course/README.md

 - delved deeper into the history of cybersecurity and cyber warfare today and grasped a better understanding of why cybersecurity is needed after researching into some specific cyber attacks and cyber warefare examples.

 - things to consider before applying a cyber security program.

+15.10.22

+- More through insights into the CIA triad